-Alarodian' speculations, albeit with different arguments and in the guise of a traditionally structured linguistic family.34 At the same time, one cannot help but notice a serious questioning of the methodological grounds upon which Ibero-Caucasian itself was constructed in Bokarev's (1954) pointed criticism of the 'Hetto-Iberian' hypothesis; Bokarev's remarks carried all the more weight due to his reputation as one of the foremost specialists of Daghestanian linguistics.
+of the methodological grounds upon which Ibero-Caucasian itself was constructed in Bokarev's (1954) pointed criticism of the "Hetto-Iberian" hypothesis; Bokarev's remarks carried all the more weight due to his reputation as one of the foremost specialists of Daghestanian linguistics.

-Probably the leading critic of the Ibero-Caucasian hypothesis from within the Soviet Caucasological community was Georgij Andreevič Klimov (1928-1997), who in a series of articles and monographs pointed out the lack of solid comparative-historical grounds for linking the three families genetically, and the low number of potential pan-Caucasian isoglosses, less than two dozen (Klimov 1968, 1969, 1970, 1986a).
+Probably the leading critic of the Ibero-Caucasian hypothesis from within the Soviet Caucasological community was G. A. Klimov, who in a series of articles and monographs pointed out the lack of solid comparative-historical grounds for linking the three families genetically, and the low number of potential pan-Caucasian isoglosses, less than two dozen (Klimov 1968, 1969, 1970, 1986a).
 Klimov advised his colleagues to continue descriptive and etymological work within the individual families, with the aim of comparing them pairwise, rather than all three at a time.
-Klimov's etymological dictionary of the Kartvelian languages (1964) and the reconstruction of proto-Kartvelian phonology by K. H. Schmidt (1962), both of which treated the Kartvelian languages as a separate group, rather than as a component of a larger Ibero-Caucasian group, met with Čikobava's disfavor for their 'simplistic interpretation of complex historical issues' (1965: 378, 396).
+Klimov's etymological dictionary of the Kartvelian languages (1964) and the reconstruction of proto-Kartvelian phonology by K. H. Schmidt (1962), both of which treated the Kartvelian languages as a separate group, rather than as a component of a larger Ibero-Caucasian group, met with Čikobava's disfavor for their "simplistic interpretation of complex historical issues" (1965: 378, 396).